 2.1 Study Design and Experimental Animals

-This experiment was arranged using a Completely Randomized Design (CRD) involving five dietary treatments and five replicates per treatment.
-A total of 300 Lohmann MB202 P broiler chicks aged one day were used.
-Each replicate consisted of 12 birds housed in a pen measuring 1 m × 1 m × 1 m, resulting in 60 birds per treatment group.
+The data generated in the present experiment was analyzed using a Completely Randomized Design (CRD) involving five dietary treatments and five replicates per treatment.
+Three hundred “Lohmann MB202 P” day-old broiler chicks were randomly assigned to five dietary treatments with five replicates of 12 birds each.
+Each of the 12 birds were housed in a pen measuring 1 m × 1 m × 1 m, resulting in 60 birds per treatment group.
 All broilers were raised under closed house conditions following standard management practices.
 Feed and fresh water were provided ad libitum.
 A continuous 24-hour lighting program was applied during the first week to stimulate early feed intake.
 The birds were reared for a period of 35 days, from day 1 until day 35.

 2.2 Feed Preparation and Treatment Groups